localdevices/LiveORC/README.md

 Once done you can click on "Save", which brings you back to an overview of all camera configurations, managed by you.
 If you want to see the result, then select the new camera configuration.
-You can then also see a geographical overview of the situation, including the bounding box of the camera configuration, and the cross section.
-The cross section should overlap with your bounding box and they of course should be positioned over the expected river section.
-If that is not the case, something is wrong in either the camera configuration file or the measurements of the cross section.
+You can then also see a geographical overview of the situation, including the bounding box of the camera configuration, and the cross-section.
+The cross-section should overlap with your bounding box and they of course should be positioned over the expected river section.
+If that is not the case, something is wrong in either the camera configuration file or the measurements of the cross-section.
 Carefully check if the coordinate reference system provided with any coordinates is correct.

 ![change_cameraconfig](https://github.com/localdevices/LiveORC/assets/7658673/6ff13635-3821-4968-a606-428a179d7d49)

+## Set up a field camera

+To use the recipe in the field, you have to set up a camera device on your measurement location.
+The device should have a linux based operating system, have NodeOpenRiverCam (NodeORC) installed and regularly receive videos in a predefined location, configured in NodeORC.
+For information on how to set up NodeORC, please visit the [NodeORC](https://github.com/localdevices/nodeorc) project page.
+During installation, you will be able to enter a LiveORC server location and provide your username and password.
+If you do this, NodeORC can report results directly to LiveORC.
+If you have exposed LiveORC on the internet, e.g. through use of the `--hostname` and `--ssl` flags, you will get a connection, and the Device will appear under the `Devices` menu item.

+Once the device has appeared, you can start sending camera configurations to that device.
+To send a task to a device do the following:
+- go to `Camera configs`
+- select your newly made camera configuration
+- scroll all the way to the bottom.
+There you will see an option to select a device, and callbacks for video and time series.
+The callbacks that you select will be executed every time after a video is treated.

+When you click on `SEND`, the configuration will be stored under `Task forms`.
+If you click on `Task forms` you will see that the task is waiting to be picked up by the device.
+The device will check every 5 minutes, and before treating a new video, if a new task is prepared, and will validate and replace it if a new one is found.

+> [!NOTE]
+> A camera configuration MUST have a profile and a recipe attached to it, before you can send it through.
+> We may expand tasks to optical water level measurements or other tasks at a later stage.

 # REST API